 So that’s some of the references for me, which I hope you get, well you’ll be able to see if you review the recording.

 And thank you, everyone, for listening.

 Christina Gaiger Fantastic.
 Thank you so much.

-I mean, I’ve got so many questions myself and so many things I could I could ask and build on, but actually some of them I covered by the audience tonight as well.
+I mean, I’ve got so many questions myself and so many things I could ask and build on, but actually some of them are covered by the audience tonight as well.